johnjoemcbob/GMod-Summer-2018/README.md

-# Fixed (Fully) version of Heavy Gullets from Prickly Team
+# Fixed version of Heavy Gullets from Prickly Team
 This is fixed (At least for now) version of Heavy Gullets from Prickly Team.

 **I'm not a author of the original gamemode!
 All credits go to https://steamcommunity.com/id/johnjoemcbob !**